Atomic orbital: Shapes of orbitals

+Nodal planes and nodal spheres are surfaces on which the probability density vanishes.
+The number of nodal surfaces is controlled by the quantum numbers n and ℓ.
+An orbital with azimuthal quantum number ℓ has ℓ radial nodal planes passing through the origin.
+For example, the s orbitals (ℓ = 0) are spherically symmetric and have no nodal planes, whereas the p orbitals (ℓ = 1) have a single nodal plane between the lobes.
+The number of nodal spheres equals n−ℓ−1, consistent with the restriction ℓ ≤ n−1 on the quantum numbers.
+The principal quantum number controls the total number of nodal surfaces which is n−1.
+Loosely speaking, n is energy, ℓ is analogous to eccentricity, and m is orientation.

 In general, n determines size and energy of the orbital for a given nucleus; as n increases, the size of the orbital increases.
 The higher nuclear charge Z of heavier elements causes their orbitals to contract by comparison to lighter ones, so that the size of the atom remains very roughly constant, even as the number of electrons increases.

 Also in general terms, ℓ determines an orbital's shape, and m_{ℓ} its orientation.
 However, since some orbitals are described by equations in complex numbers, the shape sometimes depends on m_{ℓ} also.
 Together, the whole set of orbitals for a given ℓ and n fill space as symmetrically as possible, though with increasingly complex sets of lobes and nodes.

-The single s-orbitals ($\ell=0$) are shaped like spheres.
-For n = 1 it is roughly a solid ball (densest at center and fades outward exponentially), but for n ≥ 2, each single s-orbital is made of spherically symmetric surfaces which are nested shells (i.e., the "wave-structure" is radial, following a sinusoidal radial component as well).
+The single s orbitals ($\ell=0$) are shaped like spheres.
+For n = 1 it is roughly a solid ball (densest at center and fades outward exponentially), but for n ≥ 2, each single s orbital is made of spherically symmetric surfaces which are nested shells (i.e., the "wave-structure" is radial, following a sinusoidal radial component as well).
 See illustration of a cross-section of these nested shells, at right.
-The s-orbitals for all n numbers are the only orbitals with an anti-node (a region of high wave function density) at the center of the nucleus.
+The s orbitals for all n numbers are the only orbitals with an anti-node (a region of high wave function density) at the center of the nucleus.
 All other orbitals (p, d, f, etc.) have angular momentum, and thus avoid the nucleus (having a wave node at the nucleus).
 Recently, there has been an effort to experimentally image the 1s and 2p orbitals in a SrTiO3 crystal using scanning transmission electron microscopy with energy dispersive x-ray spectroscopy.
-Because the imaging was conducted using an electron beam, Coulombic beam-orbital interaction that is often termed as the impact parameter effect is included in the final outcome (see the figure at right).
+Because the imaging was conducted using an electron beam, Coulombic beam-orbital interaction that is often termed as the impact parameter effect is included in the outcome (see the figure at right).